British University Ladies' Gaelic Football Championship: History

-Between 2001 and 2009, the Ladies Division 1 Championship winners would enter the Ladies HEC Lynch Cup - the Division 3 championship for universities in Ireland - at the semi-final stage.
-During these years, St Mary's University, Twickenham made the Lynch Cup final twice in 2002 and 2005 losing to Mary Immaculate College, Limerick and Trinity College, Dublin while Liverpool Hope University made the Lynch Cup final 3 years in a row, 2006-2008, losing to Dublin City University, Dundalk Institute of Technology and University College Cork.
+Between 2001 and 2009, the British Division 1 championship winners entered the Lynch Cup - then the Division 2 championship for universities in Ireland - at the semi-final stage.
+While no British team won the competition during these years, St Mary's University, Twickenham made the Lynch Cup final twice in 2002 and 2005 (losing to Mary Immaculate College, Limerick and Trinity College, Dublin), while Liverpool Hope University made the Lynch Cup final 3 years in a row from 2006 to 2008, losing to Dublin City University, Dundalk Institute of Technology and University College Cork.